Tomboy (2011 film): Interpretations

 The film has been described as being about a girl who pretends to be a boy or, alternatively, about a transgender boy.
 Film critic Roger Ebert said "If you think you're looking at a boy, you see one.
 If a girl, then that's what you see."

 Céline Sciamma, the writer and director, said "I made it with several layers, so that a transexual person can say 'that was my childhood' and so that a heterosexual woman can also say it."
 She also said the "movie is ambiguous about Mickaël's feelings for Lisa.
 It plays with the confusion."

-The scene of the nakedness of Laure and the revelation resulting from it, is pivotal and Zoé Héran knew from the script that she would have to shoot naked.
-Her parents were present at the time of filming and this intense moment could only exist in the image with their consent in view of the filmed sequence.
+Zoé Héran knew from the script that she would have to appear naked in one brief shot, as her character gets out of the bathtub; her parents were present at the time of filming.

 Reception

 Tomboy earned positive reviews.
-Earning 96% certified fresh on Rotten Tomatoes with a consensus saying, "In tune with the emotion and tribulations of childhood, Tomboy is a charming movie that treats its main subject with warmth and heart."
-Roger Ebert of the Chicago Sun-Times gave 3.5 out of 4 stars, commenting that Tomboy is "tender and affectionate".
+Earning 96% on Rotten Tomatoes with a consensus saying, "In tune with the emotion and tribulations of childhood, Tomboy is a charming movie that treats its main subject with warmth and heart."
+Roger Ebert of the Chicago Sun-Times gave three and a half out of four, commenting that Tomboy is "tender and affectionate".
 In 2017, it was ranked by IndieWire as "the third best lesbian movie of all time".
 Autostraddle called it "excellent".